spaceship-prompt/spaceship-prompt/docs/registry.md

 # Sections Registry

 Here you can find built-in and custom sections.
+Add new section by [contributing to the registry](https://github.com/spaceship-prompt/spaceship-prompt/blob/4.x/docs/registry/external.json).

 ---